-The Audit Committee is composed of three non-executive independent directors.
+The Audit Committee is composed of two non-executive independent directors and one executive Director.
 This committee assumes the missions described in the Article 526bis of the Belgian "Code des sociétés".
 More generally, it assists the Board of Directors in its responsibilities concerning the integrity of the financial information relating to the company and, in particular, supervising the financial reports, the internal audit function, the external audit function and the relations between the company and its shareholders.
-The Audit Committee met 3 times in 2017 in the presence, for most of the topics, of the CFO and the company's Auditor.
+The Audit Committee met 2 times in 2018 in the presence, for most of the topics, of the CFO and the company's Auditor.